ernsheong/joncloudgeek.com/content/blog/deploy-postgres-container-to-compute-engine/index.md

     {{< figure src="./check-container.png" alt="Check Deploy a container image to this VM instance" caption="Check this to deploy a container image to our Compute Engine instance" width="450" >}}

-4. Choose a Postgres image from the Marketplace:
+4. Choose a Postgres image from the Marketplace.

-    1. Search for Postgres in Marketplace.
+    1. Search for Postgres in Marketplace:

         {{< figure src="./marketplace-postgres-search.png" alt="Search for Postgres in Marketplace" caption="Search for Postgres in Marketplace" width="750" >}}

-    1. Select a Postgres version.
+    1. Select a Postgres version:

         {{< figure src="./marketplace-postgres-results.png" alt="Choose your desired Postgres version" caption="Choose your desired Postgres version" width="650" >}}

-    1. Click on **Show Pull Command** to retrieve the image URL.
+    1. Click on **Show Pull Command** to retrieve the image URL:

+        {{< figure src="./show-pull-command.png" alt="Click on Show Pull Command" caption="Click on Show Pull Command" width="650" >}}

         If you click on **Get Started with Postgresql 11** it will bring you to a Github page with more (important) information.

         Notably you want to take note of the list of [Environment Variables](https://github.com/GoogleCloudPlatform/postgresql-docker/blob/master/11/README.md#environment-variables) understood by the container image.

-        {{< figure src="./show-pull-command.png" alt="Click on Show Pull Command" caption="Click on Show Pull Command" width="650" >}}

     1. Copy the image URL: